-The TSP_Unicode_Party_names structure and SRTP info structure describes the device specific extensions that have been made to the LINECALLINFO structure by the Cisco Unified TSP.
-DSCPValueForAudioCalls will contain the DSCP value sent by CTI in the StartTransmissionEvent.
+The TSP_Unicode_Party_names structure and SRTP info structure describe the device-specific extensions that have been made to the LINECALLINFO structure by the Cisco Unified TSP.
+DSCPValueForAudioCalls will contain the DSCP value that CTI sent in the StartTransmissionEvent.

 ExtendedCallInfo structure will have extra call information.
-For this release ExtendedCallReason field will be part of the ExtendedCallInfo structure.
+For this release, ExtendedCallReason field belongs to the ExtendedCallInfo structure.